 I often quote Vincent Cheung or Gordon Clark on this subject, but my experience at college also showed me that even in the secular world, if unreluctant, knows Christianity is a system-of-thinking for all of life.
 My philosophy book at college was called, “Life’s Foundational Questions,” by Michael Krogman, Ph.D.
 This is the same as saying “ultimate” questions, as Vincent would say it.
 The text book ended in endorsing a combination of rationalism and empiricism, in what was called a correspondence hybrid.
 The reason was that rationalism, or that logic is undeniable.
 However, logic gives no content.
-Yet,empiricism, gives context (this is false of course).
+Yet, according to the book empiricism gave some content, (the bible denies this of course).
 It was asserted that an epistemology needed to be without contradiction, which is true.
 The end result is that an epistemology needs to have content, be without contradiction and account for logic.
 The issue with this hybrid is that the incurable problems of rationalism and empiricism are now compounded.
 I say all this, to show how the secular world understands some basic issues of structure about Ultimate Questions and the problems with the systems of thinking the world has come up with.
 My teacher even agreed Christianity gave answers to all the Foundational Questions he brought up in his philosophy textbook, such as (1) epistemology, (2) metaphysics, (2) logic and (3) ethics.

-Vincent due to his consistently in staying only with Scripture as an epistemology has been helpful to me in showing the indirect method of Christian apologetics.
+Due to consistency in staying with Scripture as his starting point (particularly by avoiding human starting points) he has been helpful to me in showing the indirect “method” of Christian apologetics.
 The Christian first principle says only it is true and all others are false.
 The bible also says in Romans 1 and 2 that man has God’s truth directly put into their minds by God.
 And so, if man denies God through words, logic and premises, then they must use the intelligibility God gave them to do it.
 And so, Paul says in Romans 1 that man cannot give a rational argument for suppressing God’s innate knowledge.
 This is like the law of contradiction.
 Man cannot give a rational argument for suppressing or denying it, without using it.
 Also, because it is our opponent who denies and not us, then our method to demonstrate the Christian starting point of knowledge avoids begging the question (see page on law of contradiction and Aristotle).

 If Christianity (the Bible) is true, and this same Christianity declares that all non-Christian claims are false, then all non-Christian claims are false by logical necessity.